intel-lab-lkp/linux/Documentation/process/security-bugs.rst

 or cannot effectively discuss their findings may be abandoned if the communication does not quickly improve.

-The report must be sent to maintainers, with the security team in ``Cc:``.
-The Linux kernel security team can be contacted by email at
-<security@kernel.org>.
-This is a private list of security officers
-who will help verify the bug report and assist developers working on a fix.
+The report must be sent to maintainers.
+If there are two or fewer recipients in your message, and only in this case, you can also Cc: the Linux kernel security team who will ensure the message is delivered to the proper people, and will be able to assist small maintainers teams with a process they are not necessarily familiar with.
+For larger teams, please do not Cc: the Linux kernel security team, unless you're seeking specific help (e.g. when resending a message which got no response within a week).
+The Linux kernel security team can be contacted by email at <security@kernel.org>.
+This is a private list of security officers who will help verify the bug report and assist developers working on a fix.
 It is possible that the security team will bring in extra help from area maintainers to understand and fix the security vulnerability.

 Please send **plain text** emails without attachments where possible.
 It is much harder to have a context-quoted discussion about a complex